peachpiecompiler/peachpie-docs/docs/api/assembly/compiled-class.md

 Declared class methods are compiled as corresponding CLR methods.
 Provided PHP type hints are respected and translated to corresponding .NET type.
 Whenever PHP type hint is missing, [PhpValue](../ref/phpvalue) type is used instead.

 Optional parameters (having initial value) are translated as .NET initial value for types than are allowed.
 In case the initial value is an expression or anything not allowed as .NET `[Optional]`, a function overload is automatically created.

+## Attributes

+The type is annotated with `#!c# [PhpTypeAttribute]`.
+The attribute contains fully qualified PHP class name and relative file path where it was declared.